-- It's important that you remove all traces of previous polish.
+- It's important that you remove all traces of the previous polish.

 After your pre-polish, use a polish to achieve a shine.

 The White Dialux (DLUXW) are great for silver and gold.
-Also for final polishing on plastics.
+Also, for final polishing of plastics.
 Blue Dialux (DLUXB) is also great for silver and gold.